 What is Whole-Person Care?

 Whole-person care recognizes that a small percentage of a person’s overall health is the result of their access to health care services.
-A person’s environment and social risk factors, like access to healthy food and stable housing, are a larger influence on an individual’s current health status and predictor of future challenges.
+A person’s environment and social risk factors (SRF), like access to healthy food and stable housing, are a larger influence on an individual’s current health status and predictor of future challenges.
 Whole-person care also acknowledges how the systems of the body are interconnected and patients require holistic condition management.
 A patient with a chronic illness is at a higher risk for complications.

 For example, many patients with chronic conditions also experience mental health issues like depression, often a result of challenges with chronic condition management.
 The American Hospital Association estimates that untreated depression combined with chronic illness can increase monthly healthcare costs per individual by $560, on average.